 The walk north through the village is pleasant.
 The church seems to have a semi-permanent collection of old photographs of Jura people.
 One of an early local GP with a cigarrette in hand.
 And there is an an audio, Jura 'sound-scape'.
 The building was started in the late 18th Century but has had several waves of alterations since then.
 It is plain, calm and Scottish.
 There is a very useful playground just next to it.
 And nearby an outdoor table tennis table.

 A bit further north, and up the hill a bit, there is an old village called Keils with the remains of crofting houses, some rescued by — I guess — incomers.
 Further up still is Cill Earnadil, an atmospheric graveyard, which can be tricky to find.
 Here there is a serene view across the Sound of Jura to Kintyre.
 Look out for the plaque to Gillouir MacCrain who was said to have "lived to have kept 180 Christmasses in his own house", buried 1645.
 The birdsong and the sound of a rushing burn must drown out the minister's words.
 A good last resting place if only one was around to enjoy it.
 Unfortunately there is a ghastly concrete extension with horrible railings, particularly vile juxtaposed against the beautiful old rubble walls.

 You can hire bikes (ph 07092 820 385), walk to or take the bus to Jura House and its lovely gardens, as good as Achamore on Gigha.
 But don't.
 The gardens have been closed since the estate was bought by an Australian hedge fund manager in 2010.
-He has renovated and extended the house (no expense spared) and built for himself a world class 18-hole golf course, along with luxury accomodation for paying guests (£20 000 a night for the full facilities apparently).
+He has renovated and extended the house (no expense spared) and built for himself a world-class 18-hole golf course, along with hyper-luxury accomodation for paying guests (£20 000 a night for the full facilities apparently).
 Maybe he is expecting Donald Trump to call, certainly not people like me.
 Maybe one day this place will become a mouldering monument to the ludicrous wealth and divisions of the early 21st century, like Kinloch Castle on Rum is a monument to the excesses of Edwardian society.